 Human Subjects Research

-The Human Subjects Research committee meets biweekly, generally on Wednesdays.
+The HSR committee meets biweekly, generally on Wednesdays.
 For information on the next meeting date, contact humansubjects@mines.edu.

 - A systematic investigation designed to develop or contribute to generalizable knowledge;